 Season based on how you’re going to use the broth.
 If I’m eating this as is, without turning it into a soup, I season to taste.
 If it’s being added to soup, I only add the tablespoon of salt and then season later on.
 This may still be too much salt for you if you’re sensitive to seasoning or trying to reduce your sodium; always go by your taste and preferences.

-You can’t really use the vegetables after being cooked down into the broth (see the cooked picture for an idea of what they’ll look like – quite grungy by the end).
+You can’t really use the vegetables after being cooked down into the broth (see the cooked picture, step three, for an idea of what they’ll look like – quite grungy by the end).
 I just add them to the compost heap and call it a day.
 All the good stuff has been cooked into your broth!

 Favourite Vegetarian Soup Recipes